rregister87/blockparty/README.md

 }
 ```
 In the example above, `.foo` would span 50% of the row (assuming we are using the default 12 column grid), but at the `$md` breakpoint would span 25% of the row.
 Assuming there are 4 divs with the class `foo`, many grid systems would leave you with an awkward gutter after the second element leading up to the `$md` breakpoint.
 This one won't!

+At this time, I've chosen not to include additional features, such as other `box-sizing` options or right-to-left layouts.
+I simply don't find that I use them very often, and this framework was designed to fit my development style as much as possible.